One, two, three, four.

 Five, six, seven, eight.

-Northwest Dance Company auditions were about to begin.
+Northwest Dance Company auditions were Sept.
+11 and 12.

 Sophomore T.J.
 Sheehy has danced with the company for three seasons now.